elastic/ecs/rfcs/text/0002-rfc-environment.md

 Observability: data produced by the infrastruture and application layers.
 Data types being logs, metrics, distributed traces and uptime monitors.
 Security: security data should also benefit of specifying the `environment` from which they are emitted to offer filtering (SIEM...) on Elastic cluster spreading across multiple environments (e.g. "production" and "staging").

-Logs are typically being collected by Filebeat, metrics are collected by Metricbeat,
+Note: sample json documents are stored on https://gist.github.com/cyrille-leclerc/81deca4852df7754246b70d4a01bb9b0

-## Sample APM Transaction JSON document
+### Sample APM Transaction JSON document

 Sample of APM Transaction using `service.name` and `service.environment`